This soothing vegan carrot and tomato soup is enlivened with zesty orange and warming ginger. A perfect pick-me-up for lunch or dinner.

 - 20 g piece of root ginger, peeled and grated (about 3-4 tbsp grated fresh ginger)

 - Boil the kettle.
 Put the tomatoes in a bowl and cover with boiling water.
 Set aside.

 - Peel and chop the onions.
 Heat the olive oil over a low-medium heat and add the onions.
-Cook until softened.
+Cook until softened, about 4-5 minutes.

 - Meanwhile, peel and chop the carrots, and add them to the pan.
-Stir occasionally.
+Continue to cook for another few minutes, stirring occasionally.

 - Using a fork, retrieve the tomatoes from the water and peel off the skin - it should slide off quite easily, but you can get any recalcitrant bits with a knife.
 Once they are all skinned, cut the tomatoes into chunks and add to the pan.
 Cook, stirring, for about 5 minutes.

-- Add the stock, grated ginger, and bay leaf, stir well, reduce the heat and simmer, covered for 30 minutes, until everything is very soft and thoroughly cooked.
+- Add the stock, grated ginger, and bay leaf, and stir well.
+Reduce the heat and simmer, covered, for 30 minutes, until everything is very soft and thoroughly cooked.

-- Remove from the heat and blend until very smooth.
+- Remove from the heat, fish out the bay leaf, and blend everything else until very smooth.
 Add the orange juice and adjust the seasoning with salt and black pepper to taste.